ilyabukalov/squid-py/README.md

 # CONSUMER
 # search for assets
 asset_ddo = ocean.assets.search('Ocean protocol')[0]
-# Need some ocean tokens to be able to purchase assets
+# Need some ocean tokens to be able to order assets
 ocean.accounts.request_tokens(account, 10)

 # Start the purchase/consume request.
 This will automatically make a payment from the specified account.